 We’ll do a brief interview with you to find out the size of your house and some other basics.
 We can give you a rough estimate over the phone.
 Then if you want to take the next step, we can send an electrician to your home or business.
 He’ll look over your electrical system and give you a firm bid in writing.
 If the bid is acceptable, we’ll schedule the job with you.

-Yes, these can be as low as $200, and they go up from there.
+Yes, in a single family residence, these can be as low as $250, and they go up from there.
 We’ll ask you the distance of your garage or carport to your electrical panel.
 If you’re interested, we’ll then send an electrician out to see the job.
 He’ll determine where the charger could go and also check that your electrical panel has sufficient power.
 The exact price of the job will depend on the distance from the electrical panel and whether your panel needs to be upgraded for more power.
 He can give you a firm written bid after looking at the job.

 If you need something fixed that used to work, we’ll need to do on-site troubleshooting of your electrical system.
 The electrician will need to pull out his tools, and we’ll need to charge for the electrician’s time.
 Within a half hour to an hour, we’ll know the extent of the problem.
 At that point, if he hasn’t already fixed the problem, the electrician can give you a firm bid in writing before doing more work.

 Often, by the time the electrician has figured out the problem (within a half hour to an hour or so), he’s fixed it or is a few minutes away from fixing it.
 For example, if it’s a loose wire, once found, it will take another minute or so to fix it.
 In fact, he may not be certain that the loose wire was the entire problem until he tightens the wire, the circuit now works, and the job is done.